Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 Unlike his compatriot manufacturers, Chaykin revels in alluring designs with extravagant complications.
 Officially, “Konstantin Chaykin watches embody audacity, courage, and distinction”.
 The brand’s collection certainly reflects it.

-This year, at Baselworld 2019, he built upon his already successful Joker platform to release the Dracula Watch.
+Later, at Baselworld 2019, Chaykin built upon his already successful Joker platform to release the Dracula Watch.
 The timepiece possesses an innovative time-telling function (the eyes), as well as moonphase (mouth).
-Theres additional details as well: the mouth possesses retracting fangs and the eyes have red-outlined pupils.
-Correspondingly, the bottom strap is decorated with a silver bow tie and blood-red tux lapels.
+There are additional details as well: the mouth possesses retracting fangs (day/night indicator) and the eyes have red-outlined pupils.
+Correspondingly, the bottom strap is also decorated with a silver-toned bow tie and blood-red tux lapels.

 P.S.
 For more on this year’s show, check out our Top 5 Baselworld Watch Trends.